 In the case of Whole Foods Market, our brand integration team included corporate HR employees, store team leaders, regional Presidents, regional marketing coordinators, regional art directors, store design engineers, and IT team members as well as a brand integration project manager, investor relations manager, customer service manager and public relations (PR) manager.
 The diverse, cross-functional team helped us circumvent potential gaffes in store operational changes and proactively manage multiple points of communication with quality assurance checkpoints.

 Employees help to define a brand.
 Engaged employees build strong brands.
-Thus, cultural integration goes hand in hand with post-merger brand integration.
+Thus, cultural integration goes hand in hand with post-deal brand integration.
 HR, PR, and Brand Integration project managers will need to work in tandem, addressing structural, political, and social variables.
-Awareness sessions and transparent internal/external communications can reassure employees and customers that pre- and post-merger brand integration won’t impact day-to-day business or their lives.
+Awareness sessions and transparent internal/external communications can reassure employees and customers that pre- and post-deal brand integration won’t impact day-to-day business or their lives.

 A well-managed brand transition plan can provide a blueprint for growth.
 Integration is the key to future valuation creation.
-During the first 90 days post-merger, you need to verify due diligence data, gather additional intelligence information, create internal integration implementation teams, and identify/leverage internal integration resources.
+During the first 90 days post-merger or acquisition, you need to verify due diligence data, gather additional intelligence information, create internal integration implementation teams, and identify/leverage internal integration resources.

 Your post-deal plan should be carefully coordinated in order to ensure successful implementation.
 An effective plan will: